thrkingunknown/medical-insurance/README.md

+# 🏥 MediPredict

-# 🏥 Medical Insurance Cost Predictor
+# Medical Insurance Cost Predictor

 A modern full-stack application that predicts medical insurance costs using machine learning.
 Built with FastAPI, React, TypeScript, and scikit-learn.